Digilent/digilent-vitis-scripts/README.md

 in order to keep file paths short.

-`git submodule add https://github.com/Digilent/digilent-vitis-scripts scripts` `git checkout new_vitis/2024.1`
+`git submodule add https://github.com/Digilent/digilent-vitis-scripts scripts`

+`git checkout new_vitis/2024.1`

-The scripts present in this repository can be run through the use of the Vitis Console 202x.y, for example 2024.1, which comes along with Vitis.
+The scripts presented in this repository can be run through the use of the Vitis Console 202x.y, for example 2024.1, which comes along with Vitis.
 Upon launch, Vitis Console's current working directory is set to the Vitis install directory: Xilinx -> Vitis -> 202x.y -> bin.